 - a.
 What do you see as the largest workable initial board size?
-Why? - An odd number would be nice to ensure no tie votes but would preclude each city appointing an equal number of representatives. - To get voter support for this, we will want to demonstrate that the RFA is an equal partnership. - We don't want the board to be so large that it includes a quorum from either city council. - 5 people, even if one is absent, can still make good decisions. - 2 people from each agency is too small - Equal number of appointees provides a nice start to the agency culture. - It is nice to be able to have labor representatives interact with us as elected officials - Only elected officials can serve on the board - b.
+Why? - An odd number would be nice to ensure no tie votes but would preclude each city appointing an equal number of representatives. - To get voter support for this, we will want to demonstrate that the RFA is an equal partnership. - We don't want the board to be so large that it includes a quorum from either city council. - 5 people, even if one is absent, can still make good decisions. - 2 people from each agency is too small - An equal number of appointees provides a nice start to the agency culture. - It is nice to be able to have labor representatives interact with us as elected officials - Only elected officials can serve on the board - b.
 Do you have some proposals for how this initial board might be structured?
-What do you see as the benefits of the proposal(s)? - Committee unanimous (5 of 6 present) agreement to recommend a start up board that includes 3 elected officials from Olympia and 3 elected officials from Tumwater a.
-What are the pros and cons of transitioning from an initial board structure to something with at least some members of the RFA board being directly elected by voters, rather than all appointed by the Cities?
+What do you see as the benefits of the proposal(s)? - Committee unanimous (5 of 6 present) agreement to recommend a start up board that includes 3 elected officials from Olympia and 3 elected officials from Tumwater